-My earliest memory of getting interested in technology was early 1993 and I had just witnessed my dad bring out a huge device out of our stereo system.
+My earliest memory of getting interested in technology was in early 1993 and I had just witnessed my dad bring a huge device out of our stereo system.
 I was so upset I began to cry, telling him how he has damaged the equipment (I loved listening to the radio), unfazed, he coupled the stereo as it was and turned it on.
 My bewilderment turned into amazement as the radio crackled back to life.
 Stupefied, I asked him, what happened?

-How could it continue to work after removing such a huge thing from inside it.
+How could it continue to work after removing such a huge thing from inside it?
 It was the rotor (motor) that was bad, and that is why it stopped playing cassettes, but the radio part was untouched.
-From that day, I knew this was what I wanted to do with my life (not so much repairing stereos, but learning the inner workings of electronics and much later, computers).
+From that day, I knew this was what I wanted to do with my life (not so much repairing stereos but learning the inner workings of electronics and much later, computers).

 The following year 1999, I attended a 2-week training organized by an NGO and that was my first encounter with a Laptop.
 The trainer had an IBM laptop that was running Windows 98 Operating System.
 I was so mesmerized that I would spend as much time as I could just staring at the beautiful piece of technology.
-I stared to much I must have burned the image into my mind.
-That was another initiation into the world of technology, but it would not be until 2 years later, in late 2001 that I would fully delve in to that world of infinite possibilities - The Internet.
+I stared too much I must have burned the image into my mind.
+That was another initiation into the world of technology, but it would not be until 2 years later, in late 2001 that I would fully delve into that world of infinite possibilities – The Internet.